rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 to the code I was replacing or to code in the _office.js_ documentation.
 A lot of the improvement comes from using `await` `async` syntax sugar but converting functions to their curried form and figuring out more terse ways to type annotate also results in added clarity and significant syntactic simplification.

 If you think that section felt too much like a very soapy soap, I agree!
-More gore coming up!
+More gore with gory details coming up!

 ## Type checking bloopers